AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md

 * Create tasks and issues from [!DNL Slack].
 * Receive some [!DNL Workfront] notifications in [!DNL Slack].

-Depending on how your [!DNL Slack] environment is configured, you can install and configure [!DNL Workfront for Slack] yourself, or your [!DNL Workfront] administrator must install and configure it first before you can configure it for yourself.&nbsp;
+Depending on how your [!DNL Slack] environment is configured, you can install and configure [!DNL Workfront for Slack] yourself, or your [!DNL Workfront] administrator must install and configure it first before you can configure it for yourself.

 When you integrate your [!DNL Slack] instance with [!DNL Workfront] users can use [!DNL Workfront] while collaborating within their [!DNL Slack] channels.
-The integration can be used from any [!DNL Slack] environment, including the [!DNL Slack] mobile app.&nbsp;
+The integration can be used from any [!DNL Slack] environment, including the [!DNL Slack] mobile app.

 ## Access requirements